 Variation of roof pond designs make it impossible to present a simple rule of thumb for integrating with other design approaches.
 However, by reviewing the sizing techniques for the other systems and by knowing the specific design of the roof pond system, an approximate ratio can be calculated.

 CLOUDY DAY STORAGE

-Even on cloudy days cialis from canada cialis designs continue to collect energy from diffused sunlight.
-However, this greatly reduced and diffuse cialis radiation usually does not provide enough energy to keep interior temperatures at 70°F. Well designed thermal mass systems are sized to have carryover capacity and when combined with some auxiliary systems, provide for a comfortable environment for a number of cloudy days.
+Even on cloudy days passive solar heating designs continue to collect energy from diffused sunlight.
+However, this greatly reduced and diffuse solar radiation usually does not provide enough energy to keep interior temperatures at 70°F. Well designed thermal mass systems are sized to have carryover capacity and when combined with some auxiliary heating systems, provide for a comfortable environment for a number of cloudy days.